A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Introduction

+where $2\sigma(x,x')$ is the square of the geodesic distance between two nearby spacetime points $x$ and $x'$, $\Delta(x,x')$ is the Van Vleck-Morrette determinant and $V(x,x')$ is a symmetrical geometrical biscalar which encodes how waves scatter off the geometry of the spacetime.
+The parameter $\ell$ is an arbitrary lenghtscale required to make the argument of the logarithm dimensionless; it is essentially the well-known renormalization ambiguity (see, for example, Ref.~\cite{waldBook:1994}).
+The important point is that $K(x,x')$ is locally constructed from the spacetime geometry through the metric and its derivatives

-While the point-splitting prescription offers a formal resolution for regularizing the semi-classical theory, there remains a stubborn technical challenge with its implementation.
-To appreciate this challenge, we note that the unregularized stress-energy tensor is related to a differential operator acting on the Feynman Green function in the limit where the spacetime points of the Green function are taken together.
-In order to regularize, we subtract from the Feynman Green function a two-point distribution known as a Hadamard parametrix \cite{FullingWald:1978}.
-The parametrix is locally constructed in such a way that subtracting from the Feynman Green function results in a smooth two-point function when the two spacetime points are taken together.
-To leading order, the Hadamard parametrix is $K(x,x')\sim 1/(2\sigma(x,x'))$ where $2\sigma(x,x')$ is the square of the geodesic distance between two nearby spacetime points $x$ and $x'$.
-Subleading terms are also explicitly geometrical.
-On the other hand, the Feynman Green function is not locally constructed but depends on global properties of the spacetime.
-It is typically expressed as a mode-sum representation where, for example, global information such as the quantum state is encoded in boundary conditions on the individual modes.
+On the other hand, the Green function $G(x,x')$ is not locally constructed but depends on global properties of the spacetime; we typically write $G(x,x')=K(x,x') + W(x,x')$ where $W(x,x')$ is a non-geometrical (symmetric) biscalar that encapsulates the global properties. $G(x,x')$ is typically expressed as a mode-sum representation where, for example, global information such as the quantum state is encoded in boundary conditions on the individual modes.
 The singular behaviour in the limit where spacetime points are taken together is manifest as the non-convergence of this mode-sum.
-The technical challenge then is this, how do we subtract the local Hadamard parametrix from the global Feynman Green function in such a way that we can meaningfully take the limit where spacetime points coincide?
+The technical challenge then is expressing the local Hadamard parametrix as a mode sum that can be subtracted from the Euclidean Green function mode by mode, producing a sum which converges in the limit where spacetime points coincide.